KatamariJr/gorm.io/pages/docs/associations.md

 ### Delete Associations

-Remove the relationship between source & arguments if exists, only delete the reference, won't delete those objects from DB.
+Remove the relationship between source & arguments if it exists.
+This will only delete the reference, and will not delete those objects from DB.

 ```go
 db.Model(&user).Association("Languages").Delete([]Language{languageZH, languageEN})